fauxtix/DaisyPets/README.md

 A project for helping busy pet owners keep track of the daily, and long-term routine care of their pets.

 It uses C# as the development language, and was built using the .Net 7 platform.
-It comprises a web api that serves a desktop application (windows forms) a web project (Blazor Server) and a mobile app (Maui).
+It comprises a web api that serves a desktop application (windows forms) and a web project (Blazor Server).

 It is up to the user to choose between the desktop (DaisyPets.UI), the web/blazor application (DaisyPets.Web.Blazor) or mobile app (DaisyPets.MauiPets).
 Just start/run the Api first, and choose wich of the projects to use ('set as the startup project').